matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 - Active Jobs.
 - You can't view job status in the console; you have to use `bq` on the command line.
-- :white_check_mark: **Job History**
+- :white_check_mark: **Job History.**
 - My Jobs.

 ```
 The correct menu option is Job History.
 There is no Active Jobs or My Jobs option.
 Job History shows active jobs,
 completed jobs, and jobs that generated errors.
-Note : you can get job status in the console.
+Note: you can get job status in the console.
 ```

 **Question 41: Which of the following are database services that do not require you to specify configuration information for VMs?**

-- :white_check_mark: **BigQuery, Datastore and Firebase**
+- :white_check_mark: **BigQuery, Datastore and Firebase.**
-- Datastore only
+- Datastore only.
-- BigQuery only
+- BigQuery only.
-- Firebase and Datastore
+- Firebase and Datastore.

 ```
 BigQuery, Datastore, and Firebase are all fully managed services that do not require you to specify configuration